Then said I, Ah Lord GOD! they say of me, Doth he not speak parables?

-The language of the Spirit comes by proverbs and parables, which are stories metaphorically speaking.
+The language of the Spirit is proverbs and parables, which are stories metaphorically speaking.
 In parables and proverbs is how the Spirit brings the word of truth unto the world, God so loved the world.
-To learn more about Spirit language, we have taken inserts from John, Matthew, Psalms and Mark.
+To learn more about Spirit language, we have taken inserts from John, Matthew, Psalms, and Mark.

 Jesus speaks and teaches in parables